Suppression of extreme events and chaos in a velocity-dependent potential system with time-delay feedback: Conclusion

 \section{Conclusion}

 In this work, we have studied the influence time-delayed feedback in a non polynomial system with velocity dependent potential.
 First, we investigated the effect of time-delay on extreme events.
-For that we have considered four different values of $f$ for which the system (\ref{delay}) respectively exhibits {\it periodic, period doubling and sudden expansion of chaotic attractor} respectively.
+For that we have considered four different values of $f$ for which the system (\ref{delay}) exhibits {\it periodic, period doubling and sudden expansion of chaotic attractor}.
 Out of these four values of $f$, for the first two values the system does not exhibit extreme events without time-delayed feedback.
 These two values of $f$ were chosen to check wether extreme events emerge under the influence of time-delay.
 For the last two parameter values the system exhibits extreme events even in the absence of time-delayed feedback.
 Further, values of $f$ where no emergence of extreme events both before and after the introduction of time-delay feedback are also observed.
 This fact can be seen both in the negative and positive feedback cases.
 One of the most significant results of our study is that extreme events gets suppressed in a larger manner in the system (\ref{delay}) when the feedback is positive.
+We can see that chaos prevails even after the suppression of extreme events.
+These are validated using Lyapunov exponents, where the probability of the occurrence of extreme events are zero but the Lyapunov exponent is positive.
+Further, the suppression of extreme events have been confirmed by the disappearance of long tail beyond the threshold value through the peak PDF plots.
+Further the suppression was also confirmed using Probability plots and $d_{max}$ plots.
+All confirm the suppression of extreme events as discussed.
 Finally, we analysed how the overall dynamics of the considered system changes for both positive and the negative values of the time-delayed feedback.
 We found that when the feedback is positive the chaotic nature of the system is supressed for a very small value of $\epsilon$ itself.
 When the feedback is negative, chaotic nature of the system is suppressed for a larger values of $\epsilon$.
 The suppression of chaos is confirmed through Lyapunov exponent.
-Thus beyond a certain value of the time-delay feedback strength, chaos and hence extreme events gets completely suppressed from the system.
+Beyond a certain value of the time-delay feedback strength, chaos and hence extreme events gets completely suppressed from the system.
+Thus, depending on the requirement under consideration, either extreme events can alone be suppressed without the destruction of chaotic attractor or both extreme events and chaotic nature can be eliminated from the system.